wdyab/physicsnemo/examples/healthcare/bloodflow_1d_mgn_dgl/README.md

 ```

 After downloading the dataset, an intermediate step necessary to run MeshGraphNet
-is converting the simulation files into graphs compatible with PyTorch Geometric.
+is converting the simulation files into graphs compatible with DGL.
+This can be
-This can be done with:
+done with:

 ```bash
 cd ..